davawen/Dot-VM/README.md

 	; Will print the given characters to stdout

-		print "Hello, world!\n" ; Prints "Hello, World!" and a line feed print "The value of eax is ", $eax, "\n" ; Concatenation of values
+		print "Hello, world!\n" ; Prints "Hello, World!" and a line feed print "The value of rax is ", $rax, "\n" ; Concatenation of values

 	syscall
 	syscall [number of args], [syscall id]